Types of Breath Testing Instruments

 Breath Testing is Not Accurate | Flaws and Assumptions

 It does not matter whether your state uses an Intoxilyzer, which is infrared technology, or an EC/IR II, which is a combination of electrochemical and infrared, there are still substantial flaws in the ability of the machine to accurately determine a driver’s blood alcohol content.
 The following are just some of the flaws or issues with all breath testing equipment.

-- where can i buy metformin for pcos Indirect Test – All breath tests measure the amount of alcohol in lung air in order to determine the amount of alcohol in the suspects blood.
+- useful link have a peek at this site Indirect Test – All breath tests measure the amount of alcohol in lung air in order to determine the amount of alcohol in the suspects blood.
 A direct test would be to test the blood to determine the amount of alcohol that is in the blood.
 Breath tests are indirect tests because a breath test substitutes breath for blood.

 - It is illegal to drive with a BAC greater than .08.
 What this means is that it is illegal to drive with a Blood Alcohol Concentration of greater than .08%.
 In theory, the amount of alcohol in a suspects lung air does not matter.
 It is the BLOOD alcohol concentration that determines whether a crime has been committed.
 Accordingly, there must be a correlation between the amount of alcohol in lung air and blood alcohol concentrations.